-Altogether, I published fifty-two issues as editor of Deosnews.
-The last one, Volume 3.2, was distributed in February 1993 from my home office in Oslo as shown in the local newspaper Budstikka on February 5, 1993.
+My last issue, Volume 3.2, was distributed in February 1993 from my home office in Oslo as shown in the local newspaper Budstikka on February 5, 1993.
+At that time, Deos-L had 912 subscribers and Deosnews had 1,402 subscribers from 49 countries.

-Deosnews and Deos-L were carried on by the American Center for the Study of Distance Education for another decade with Kenneth W. Borland, Mauri Collins, and Melody Thompson as editors.
-DEOSNEWS 14.1 was the last issue published in January 2005.
-A complete list of issues is available at www.learningdesign.psu.edu/distance-education-online-symposium ra skrivebordet i kjellerstuen på Hosle utgir Morten Flate Paulsen det internasjonale elektroniske tidsskriftet Deosnews.
+The DEOS services were carried on by the American Center for the Study of Distance Education for another decade with Kenneth W. Borland, Mauri Collins, and Melody Thompson as editors.
+Deosnews 14.1 was the last issue published in January 2005.
+Mauri tended Deos-L until 2011.

+A complete list of issues is available at www.learningdesign.psu.edu/distance-education-online-symposium

+Fra skrivebordet i kjellerstuen på Hosle utgir Morten Flate Paulsen det internasjonale elektroniske tidsskriftet Deosnews.
 Redaktøren kan kontaktes på sin elektroniske postadresse Morten@NKI.NO.